-Murphy delivers a brilliantly written biography of a tragic life.
+Murphy delivers a brilliantly written biography of a gloriously tragic life.
 From the home of a reverend, to the pulpit himself, Rev. George Garrett’s life was one of wild ideas, sketchy accounting, visions of grandeur, moderate success, and stupendous failure.
-His ideas were innovative for sure, but a submarine boat in the late 1880s surely was a hard sell.
-Immediately the resistance was felt, beginning with his own flock.
-The troubles of being a pioneering submariner in Victorian Manchester meant Garret’s flock was less than enthusiastic about their shepherd making war machines.
+His ideas were innovative for sure, but a submarine boat in the late 1880’s was a very hard idea to sell.
+Immediately the resistance in the military marketplace was made known, but resistance began at home with his own flock.
+The troubles of being a pioneering submariner in Victorian Manchester meant Garret’s congregation was less than enthusiastic about their shepherd making war machines.

 His first efforts, though advertised with glowing optimism that bordered on a 9th commandment violation, all hit rock bottom eventually.
-Or shall we say, mud bottom?
-Linking arms with one of the world’s most nefarious and mysterious arms dealers got him ultimately a fez on his head and a commission in the Turkish Navy, though his two Turkish submarines merely rusted on a Turkish beach.
-Having linked in arms with the famous arms wizard, Thorsten Nordelfelt, their final submarine foundered on the sands in a manner that would make Erskine Childers wince.
+Or shall we say, a mud bottom?
+Linking arms with one of the world’s most nefarious and mysterious arms dealers ultimately achieved a fez on the head and a commission in the Turkish Navy.
+Let’s overlook that his two Turkish submarines merely rusted on a Turkish beach.
+Having linked in arms with the famous arms wizard, Thorsten Nordelfelt, their final submarine design foundered on the sands in a manner that would make Erskine Childers wince.
 Apparently, George Garrett was freak of nature, for he seemed to be a gale-magnet while at sea.
-But insurance payed out… as many suspect was the designed end of the Garret/Nordenfelt submarine business.
-There was always a shady side of a Garret boat.
+But insurance paid out… as many suspect was the designed end of the Garret/Nordenfelt submarine business.
+No matter where the sun stood, there was always a shady side of a Garret boat.

 He died penniless, sick from the years of gagging on fumes and carbon monoxide in the bowels of his own mechanical beasts.
 It is a sad tale, one that resonates with the insecurities of men, for are we not all one bad winter away from utter disaster?